Educational Leadership and Administration Program

 Master of Arts in Educational Leadership and Administration

-While designed primarily for K-12 leaders, the Master of Arts in Educational Leadership and Administration is beneficial for leaders from other fields, including sports administration, teacher leadership, higher education, and nonprofit leadership.
+While designed primarily for K-12 leaders, the Master of Arts in Educational Leadership and Administration is beneficial for leaders from other fields, including teacher leadership, higher education, and nonprofit leadership.
 The program emphasizes applied theories of educational leadership, mastery of practical skills required for effective leadership and administration, and competence in research methods necessary for understanding and assessing learning organizations.
 Qualified candidates who meet standards established by the California Commission on Teacher Credentialing can earn the California Preliminary Administrative Services Credential with the master's degree.

 Preliminary Administrative Services Credential